 4. Letting You Text to Help Animals

-First Responders is PETA’s award-winning mobile advocacy program.
-Members of the First Responders team are often the first to take action for animals by letting animal abusers know that they need to change their ways—or else!
+PETA’s text list for animals is an award-winning mobile advocacy program.
+Members are often the first to take action for animals by letting animal abusers know that they need to change their ways—or else!
 Members receive immediate updates on important campaigns and exciting victories.
-To become a First Responder, sign up here.
+To join, sign up here.

 5. Helping Save Bugs and Mice in Your Home

 The PETA Shop is well-known for offering apparel, accessories, and mugs with a message, and among the unique items that we sell are devices to trap and release bugs and mice humanely.
 Many methods of removing these little animals, like glue traps, cause painful deaths and must not be used.
 PETA also campaigns against companies that use such products, and we offer humane alternatives.
 Our Humane Bug Catcher and Humane Smart Mousetrap both ensure that uninvited guests are removed from your home without causing them any harm.